 We are excited to curate the art program at this year’s European Climate Change Adaptation conference (ECCA) to be hosted in Lisbon from 28–31 May 2019.
-A program of thought-provoking art, music and video has been developed to explore how the arts can communicate with and inform people about the challenges society faces.
+A program of thought-provoking art, including visual art and music is being developed exploring alternative ways of communicating and engaging people in the complexities of climate change.

 Some highlights of the Art Program:

 The conference will open with a live music and video performance by Tone Bjordam and Marten Scheffer.
 They will perform a new work specially composed for the conference, built upon a recent article co-authored by Scheffer entitled Trajectories of the Earth System in the Anthropocene.
 This art and science collaboration aims to provide the audience with a multi-sensory experience showcasing a transdisciplinary approach to the climate challenge.